Plant-Based

 Sensing a Match for Plant-Based

-To be abundantly clear, the primary sensory methods for plant-based product development are no different from that of other food and beverage products or even other consumer goods like lotions and shampoos.
+To be abundantly clear, the primary sensory methods for plant-based product development are no different from that of other food and beverage products.
+Even other consumer goods like lotions and shampoos use similar methods.

 However, several factors emphasize the role of sensory in getting a product just right.